Nales54/LycansNewRoles/Thunderstore/README.md

 ## Secondary roles (given in addition to the main role)
 * Most active powers for secondary roles have a cooldown

 Howler: He can increase the range of his voice like a Giant.
-In addition, a Howler Wolf can howl to stun ALL villagers and slow them
+If he's in Wolf form, he will instead stun ALL villagers and slow them down.

-Alcoholic: Negative and neutral potion effects are replaced with random positive ones, and they last longer on him.
-In addition an Alcoholic Wolf can take and drink potions while in wolf form to heal!
+Alcoholic: Negative and neutral potion effects are replaced with random positive ones.
+He can use his power to change a gadget (such as traps) into a potion.
+In addition, an Alcoholic Wolf can take and drink potions while in Wolf form to heal himself!

-Detective: He can Inspect someone to know whether they've killed since the latest night.
+Detective: He can Inspect someone to know whether they've killed since the latest night (or, if he's a Wolf, to know their roles).
 In addition, he knows who the Hunter is.

 Sprinter: He can activate Sprint at will to become faster, but this rapidly drains his hunger bar.
 In addition, a Sprinter Wolf can, in wolf form, Chase to get really fast for a short moment.